-How to save electricity at home
+How can I save electricity at home?

 It’s easier than you might think to reduce household electricity consumption by changing your own actions.
 Even small changes can bring about great savings.
 Check out our tips below!